StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE MATERIALIZED VIEW.md

   All columns in the query statement, that is, all columns in the materialized view schema.
 This parameter supports the following values:

   - Synchronous materialized views only support aggregate functions on a single column.
 Query statements in the form of `sum(a+b)` are not supported.
+  - Synchronous materialized views can support complex expressions(not simple slot refereneces) for select or aggregate function.
+Query statements such as `select b, sum(a + 1) as sum_a1, min(cast (a as bigint)) as min_a from table group by b`  or `select abs(b) as col1, a + 1 as col2, cast(a as bigint) as col3 from table` are supported since StarRocks v3.1.
-  - Synchronous materialized views support only one aggregate function for each column of the base table.
-Query statements such as `select sum(a), min(a) from table` are not supported.
+  - Synchronous materialized views can support more than one aggregate functions for each column of the base table.
+Query statements such as `select sum(a), min(a) from table group by b` are supported since StarRocks v3.1.
   - When creating a synchronous materialized view with an aggregate function, you must specify the GROUP BY clause, and specify at least one GROUP BY column in SELECT.
   - Synchronous materialized views do not support clauses such as JOIN, WHERE, and the HAVING clause of GROUP BY.

   > **CAUTION**
   >
-  > This parameter must contain at least one single column, and all specified columns can only be specified once.
+  > - This parameter must contain at least one single column, and all specified columns can only be specified once.
+  > - There are some restrictions about Synchronous materialized views's complex expression:
+  >   - Complex expressions must have an alias name and Different complex expressions should have different alias names in all the base Table's Sync Materialized Views. eg, `select b, sum(a + 1) as sum_a from table group by b` and `select b, sum(a) as sum_a from table group by b` should not been created at the same time.
+  >   - Complex expressions only can refer one column references for now(eg, `a + b as col1` is not supported yet.).
+  >   - When you use Sync Materialized Views with complex expressions, you need take care whether your query can be rewritten by the mv.

 - GROUP BY (optional)